minsk-hackerspace/Bramnik/software/host/Readme.md

 sudo systemctl enable bramnik # start bramnik at system start
 ```

-# Cron to resync users and cards
+# Cron to resync users and cards and emit code for open day

 Use sample file from folder *etc_cron.d/bramnik*